 Wanda’s philosophy is that any adept therapist has spent their own time on personal growth ensuring that they are not bringing any of their own unresolved issues into the therapeutic process – also known as “counter transference”.
 Formal education can only provide a portion of what is required to be an effective therapist.

-Wanda began offering private psychotherapeutic counselling on a part time basis, which turned into a full time practice in 2003 when she joined the Growth Group as a partner.
-Wanda now has a private practice in Barrie where she helps her clients heal from a wide range of issues including, but not limited to; relationship stress/conflict, anxiety/panic/disorders, mood disorders (bipolar, depression etc), gender identity issues, eating disorders, childhood trauma, conflict resolution, career counselling, adolescent and adult ADHD, work related stress, chronic pain, codependency, emotional unavailability, addiction (eg. alcohol/drugs/sexual), PTSD, caregiver burnout and more.
+Since 2003 Wanda has a private practice in Barrie where she helps her clients heal from a wide range of issues including, but not limited to; relationship stress/conflict, anxiety/panic/disorders, mood disorders (bipolar, depression etc), gender identity issues, eating disorders, childhood trauma, conflict resolution, career counselling, adolescent and adult ADHD, work related stress, chronic pain, codependency, emotional unavailability, addiction (eg. alcohol/drugs/sexual), PTSD, caregiver burnout and more.

 She was a member on the Patient Relations Committee for the College of Occupational Therapists of Ontario (which is the government appointed governing body that ensures all Occupational Therapists are practicing according to strict regulation and standards of practice).
 During her time there Wanda took part in the development of measures to promote professional client-therapist relationships (eg. professional boundaries) and development of measures for preventing or dealing with sexual abuse in the client/therapist relationship.
 She also presented an educational Seminar to council members on “Professional Boundaries in Occupational Therapy”.

 Additionally, she wrote a bi-weekly column for The Barrie Advance and Mirror newspapers entitled “Live and Learn” which addressed personal growth and life enrichment.